-If at one of the Adelphi Centers, one should:
+If at one of the Adelphi Centers, one should: Manhattan Center:

-Manhattan Center: Located at 75 Varick Street, NYC, NY, 10113

-Call 212.965.8340 or contact the contract security officer located at the main entry to the Adelphi area on the second floor.
+Located at 75 Varick Street, NYC, NY, 10113 Call 212.965.8340 or contact the contract security officer located at the main entry to the Adelphi area on the second floor.
 Off Campus, contact the New York City Police Department 1st Precinct located at 16 Ericsson place, NYC, NY, 10113; Telephone: 212.334.0611 or for emergencies call 911.

-Hudson Valley Center: Located at Saint Francis Medical Arts Pavilion, 241 North Road, Poughkeepsie, NY, 12601
+Hudson Valley Center:

-Call 845.471.3348 or contact the contract officer at the main entry to the Adelphi area located on the fourth floor.
+Located at Saint Francis Medical Arts Pavilion, 241 North Road, Poughkeepsie, NY, 12601 Call 845.471.3348 or contact the contract officer at the main entry to the Adelphi area located on the fourth floor.
 Off Campus, contact the local Police Department, Town of Poughkeepsie located at 19 Tucker Drive, Poughkeepsie, NY, 12601; Telephone: 845.485.3666 or for emergencies call 911.

-Hauppauge Education & Conference Center: Located at 55 Kennedy Drive, Hauppauge, NY.
-11788
+Hauppauge Education & Conference Center:

+Located at 55 Kennedy Drive, Hauppauge, NY, 11788.
 Call 631.300.4367 or 516.237.8605 or contact the public safety officer located in the lobby.
 Off Campus, contact the Suffolk County Police Department 4th Precinct located 727 Veterans Memorial Highway, Smithtown, NY, 11787; Telephone: 631.854.8400 or for emergencies call 911.

-One may choose to call 911 to report emergencies that require immediate response from police, fire, medical, or other emergency units at any location.
+One may choose to call 911 to report emergencies

+that require immediate response from police, fire, medical, or other emergency units at any location.
 Be specific relative to your location.
 Specify that you are at Adelphi University with a specific building location (e.g. Blodgett Hall room 201).

+Adelphi University will protect your identity in all publicly available information, such as within our annual security and fire safety report, crime/fire log, or in warnings or notifications sent to the campus community.
 While the Department of Public Safety and Transportation and its personnel are responsible for ensuring that our campuses remain as safe as possible, the primary responsibility for crime prevention and personal safety rests with each individual.
 Each of us must take personal responsibility for our own safety, as well as for the safety of those around us.
-Adelphi University encourages accurate and prompt reporting of all crimes to the campus public safety and the appropriate police agencies, when the victim elects to, or is unable to make such a report.
+Adelphi University encourages accurate and prompt reporting of all crimes and incidents to the campus public safety and the appropriate police agencies, when the victim elects to, or is unable to make such a report.